spotinst/help/src/docs/ocean/features/labels-and-taints.md

 Ocean startup taints enhance the accuracy of node scale-up and enable nodes to be correctly initialized without blocking pod scheduling.

 Startup taints are temporary taints applied to a node during its initialization phase.
-Ocean does not consider startup taints during the node scale-up simulation.
-Once the taints are removed, the pods can be scheduled without launching additional nodes.
+During this phase, the autoscaler will not scale up nodes for additional pending pods because it has already acknowledged that the start-up taint will soon be removed.
+Once removed, any pods (even without toleration) can be scheduled without launching additional nodes.

 ### When to Use Startup Taints